tomshlomo/rust-with-via/book/src/pyo3/README.md

     python run.py --use_python --use_large_dataset
     ```

 5. `cd mini_gtfs_rs_tmp` and start working on the Rust implementation.
-In this step you don't need to do any pyo3 related work, just implement the functions in Rust.
+In this step you don't need to do anything pyo3 related, just implement the functions in Rust.
 \
 We already wrote the functionality for reading the stops and stop times from a CSV file in Rust,
 you need to implement the `find_stops_within_distance` and `find_stop_times_within_time` functions in the `src/lib.rs` file.
 \
-Test your implementation with `cargo run`.
+Check your implementation with `cargo run`.
 \
 You can use the Python implementation in `mini-gtfs/mini_gtfs_py/gtfs.py` as a reference.

-6. Convert the Rust implementation to a Python extension module using PyO3 and maturin:
+6. Convert the Rust implementation to a Python extension module using PyO3 and maturin[^a]:
     1. Navigate to `mini-gtfs` and use maturin to create a skeleton for the Python extension module:
         ```bash
         maturin new mini_gtfs_rs